Humanities in Action

 The University of Illinois Humanities in Action program provides support to undergraduate humanities students (regardless of citizenship status) who are interested in pursuing community engagement opportunities within the Champaign-Urbana community.
 Meet the 2022 Humanities in Action Scholars.

 Humanities in Action is intended to help remove some of the financial barriers that prevent humanities students from taking advantage of community engagement opportunities.
-Thanks to a generous gift from Dr. Dan Shin, students will receive $1,000 to support their participation in the program.
-They will connect with like-minded peers, participate in workshops, and have access to mini grants to offset costs associated with their service activities.
+Thanks to funding from the HRI, students will receive $1,000 to support their participation in the program.
+They will connect with like-minded peers, participate in workshops, and have access to mini-grants to offset costs associated with their service activities.
 Participants will also become acquainted with HRI and the opportunities available to students studying humanities at the undergraduate and graduate levels.
-At the culmination of the program, participants will learn how to communicate this experience in resumes and job interviews.
+At the culmination of the program, participants will learn how to communicate this experience in resumes and job applications.